applied-systems-biology/misaxx-utils/windows-builds/cygwin/README.md

 ### A download fails

 We cannot prevent URLs from invalidating if software authors change servers.
-Please update the URLs to the new location if such issues arise.Cygwin Package Information
+Please update the URLs to the new location if such issues arise.

 ## Cygwin packages